SFG-CUHK/scorpio-test-cases/README.md

 <br>
 <br>
 <br>
-<h2 align='center'>Methods for Convective Fluxes </h2>
+<h2 align='center'>Methods for Source Terms</h2>

 ### Methods for Ambipolar Diffusion

-A second-order accurate semi-implicit treatment [4], trapezoidal rule backward-difference formula (TR-BDF2), is used to handle the stiff ambipolar diffusion source term $\textbf{S}\_{\textbf{AD}}$.
+A second-order accurate semi-implicit treatment [^4], trapezoidal rule backward-difference formula (TR-BDF2), is used to handle the stiff ambipolar diffusion source term $\textbf{S}\_{\textbf{AD}}$.
 The two-fluid model takes the collisional term of ions and neutrals into account.
 Velocities
 $\textbf{v}\_i$, $\textbf{v}\_n$, energies $E\_i$ and $E\_n$ are evolved based on $\textbf{S}\_{\textbf{AD}}$.
 The collisional coefficient is